Requesting a Writ of Possession/Eviction

 Once you have received our invoice for the Writ filing, you should set a personal reminder so that if you have not heard from the Sheriff or Constable within 48 hours, you remember to reach out to them directly.
 Click here for court contact information.

-If you need a Writ of Possession, simply click on the word Writ and the case will move to the “Writ Filed” section and log a date in the Writ column.
-Even though Nationwide says “Writ Filed” on the screen, it is not truly filed yet.
+If you need a Writ of Possession, simply request it via our online eviction portal and the case will move to the “Writ Filed” section and log a date in the Writ column.
+Even though the online system says “Writ Filed” on the screen immediately, it is not truly filed yet.
 You must follow the second step of filling out our Writ Request Form.

 After both steps are completed, a member of our Team will then prepare and file the paperwork with the Court, and pay the court costs for you.
 What this means for you is that for all Writ requests received through our online system by noon, we will do our best to get the Writs processed and to the Clerk within 24 business hours.
 We will send them via our Overnight Delivery Service so that the Clerk has them in hand the next business day.
 If you do not receive an invoice for a Writ of Possession within 24-48 hours, please reach out to us immediately as there is a delay and we are most likely waiting to hear back from you.